davidlr99/WPDocker/README.md

 # WPDocker
-Ruby script which, configures Nginx, mysql and PHP docker images to run the latest WordPress in seconds.
+Ruby script which, configures Nginx, Mysql and PHP docker images to run the latest WordPress in seconds.
 Requires Docker, OSX and Ruby.

 Usage: